Q: What is Amazon Kinesis Video Streams?

 Q: What is a fragment?

-A fragment is a self-contained sequence of frames.
+A fragment is a self-contained sequence of media frames.
 The frames belonging to a fragment should have no dependency on any frames from other fragments.
 As fragments arrive, Kinesis Video Streams assigns a unique fragment number, in increasing order.
 It also stores producer-side and server-side time stamps for each fragment, as Kinesis Video Streams-speciﬁc metadata.

 Q: What is a producer?